Andrew Tomasi Raymond

 In the fall of 1983, I arrived in San Francisco with twenty dollars left to my name.
 I saw an advertisement for a bell-man position at a "Five Star-Five Diamond" hotel.
 Being an honest man and having good references from the years I was a Best Western motel manager, I was hired.
 I soon found myself eye to eye with many of the top people in the world as I delivered luggage to their hotel rooms over the next few years.

 After another relationship breakup, the forces of the universe moved me to Hawaii.
 I ended up on Maui as a Hana tour driver with Ekahi Tours.
-For the last eight years, I have been conducting a ten hour adventure on some very rough roads into nature with up to fourteen fellow-soul mates from around the world.
+Between 1989 and 2010, I conducted a ten hour adventure on some very rough roads into nature with up to fourteen fellow-soul mates from around the world.
 It was these tourists who made it clear to me that they wanted to know more about what I had discovered in my search.
 They would ask; "Why aren't you teaching us in college?
 Why aren't you speaking at our convention tomorrow?
 Where can we get more information on the subjects you have exposed us to?"

 I would smile and ask if they would rather be in concrete buildings under florescent lights or out by these waterfalls?
 Within the long silence that would follow, the van would hit another bump as we all marveled at the scenic wonders being exposed before our eyes.
 At some of the different stops we made along the way, a scientist who put people on the moon, a housewife who raised children, a religious leader on vacation, or a person with less than a year to live, would share with me their experiences and what they knew.